openshift-labs/cloud-native-katacoda/scenarios/manage-config/01-create-db.md

 > The **--param** parameter provides a value for the given parameters.
 The recommended approach is
 > not to provide any value for username and password and allow the template to generate a random value for
 > you due to security reasons.
-In this lab in order to reduce typos, a fixed value is provided for username and
+In this scenario in order to reduce typos, a fixed value is provided for username and
 > password.

 And another one for the Catalog service: